 There are parts of Twilight Furies that are truly inspiring, but for whatever reasons it didn’t fully strike home.
 Certainly it has all the prog requisites and I laud Johan Hedman’s sense of adventure, offering his own slant on the genre.
 And that in itself has to be admired…

 It’s funny how the mind works.
-Things I really don’t like dramatically become different in 2021, yet psychologically it seems we somehow reset ourselves.
+Things I really don’t like in 2020 I can’t seem to get enough of in 2021.
+It’s odd because we are still living in the “year of the plague” (a la Daniel Defoe).
+It is not as if life has dramatically become different in 2021, yet psychologically it seems we somehow reset ourselves.
 I listened to a lot of drone and ambient music in 2020, but one of the albums that I expected to like the most gave me the least enjoyment.
 I put off writing a review for Deadwood Oscillations, by Secret North Ox, because I did feel as if the problems I had with it were down to me, rather than the music itself.
 And on renewed listening in a new year, as I seek to wrap up the last lingering releases of 2020 in my review pile, I find myself loving Deadwood Oscillations as much as I originally expected to.
-Honestly, I’m embarrassed it took me this long to realise its brilliance and beauty.
+Honestly, I’m embarrassed it took me this long to realise its brilliance.